gokulmInfy/m2x-launchpad-energia/README.md

 LaunchPadWifiReadLocation
 ---------------

-This one reads location data of a feed from M2X server, and prints them to Serial interfact.
+This one reads location data of a device from M2X server, and prints them to Serial interfact.
 You can check the output in the `Serial Monitor` of the Energia IDE.

 LaunchPadWifiDelete
 ---------